camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 ## Client Credentials Flow

 The [OAuth 2.0 Client Credentials](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4) grant type is used to obtain a 2-legged Access Token that does not represent a user.
 The grant-type can only be used if agreed between the API consumer and the API provider exposing the API, taking into account the declared purpose for accessing the API (cf. [CAMARA API Specification - Authorization and authentication common guidelines](CAMARA-API-access-and-user-consent.md#camara-api-specification---authorization-and-authentication-common-guidelines)).

+## JWT Bearer Flow

+The JWT-Bearer Flow uses [JWTs as Authorization Grants](https://datatracker.ietf.org/doc/html/rfc7523#section-2.1) ("urn:ietf:params:oauth:grant-type:jwt-bearer" grant_type for Oauth 2.0) that provide a JWT assertion following the OAuth Assertion Framework: [Using Assertions as Authorization Grants](https://datatracker.ietf.org/doc/html/rfc7521#section-4.1) | [Client Acting on Behalf of a User](https://datatracker.ietf.org/doc/html/rfc7521#section-6.3).

+The scope parameter is MUST not be specified for JWT-Bearer Flow but the scope claim in the assertion is mandatory.

+The claim of the assertion are.

+- The mandatory `iss` claim MUST be the client id of the API Consumer.
+- The mandatory `sub` (subject) claim MUST identifies the principal that is the subject of the JWT.
+  -  The value MUST be either a phonenumber prefixed by "tel:" or a TS.43 token prefixed by "operatortoken:".
+- The mandatory `aud` claim MUST be the URL of the endpoint this token request is sent to.
+- The mandatory `exp` claim as defined in [RFC7519 section 4.1.4](https://www.rfc-editor.org/rfc/rfc7519.html#section-4.1.4).
+- The mandatory `iat` claim as defined in [RFC7519 section 4.1.6](https://www.rfc-editor.org/rfc/rfc7519.html#section-4.1.6).
+- The mandatory `jti` claim as defined in [RFC7519 section 4.1.7](https://www.rfc-editor.org/rfc/rfc7519.html#section-4.1.7).
+- The mandatory `scope` claim that MUST contain a [Purpose](#purpose) and CAMARA scope values.

+Client Authentication is optional for JWT-Bearer Flow and is not needed in this CAMARA token request because the assertion is signed by the API Consumer and the assertion is interpreted as the client assertion.

+The request SHALL be rejected by the authorisation server if the exp claim is more than 300 seconds later than the time of receipt.
+Additionally, if the iat claim is present, the request SHALL be rejected if the difference between the exp claim and iat claim is more than 300 seconds.

+This flow SHOULD return short-lived access tokens.

+This flow MUST not return refresh tokens.

 ## Handling of acr_values